apache/arrow-site/_posts/2022-05-16-datafusion-8.0.0.md

 We continue our tradition of incrementally releasing support for new features as it is developed.
 Thus, while the physical plan may not yet support all new features, it gets more complete each release.
-These changes also make DataFusion an increasingly compelling choice projects looking for a SQL parser and query planner to translate to their own execution engine.
+These changes also make DataFusion an increasingly compelling choice for projects looking for a SQL parser and query planner to translate to their own execution engine.